Providing support to local families, migrants, refugees and asylum seekers

 • Protecting vulnerable young people from exploitation.

-Establishing community champions
+establishing community champions

-• We encourage people to act as leaders in their groups to support and encourage involvment in the Hub activities.
+• We encourage people to act as leaders in their groups to support and encourage involvement in the Hub activities.
 This will help community organisations to speak to individuals and groups who may feel isolated.

 • Providing a safe place for victims and witnesses of crime.